nitikeshq/selfdrive/replit.md

 **Complete User Journey:**
 - User visits /become-owner → sees marketing content and profit calculator
 - Clicks "Start Earning" → redirects to /list-vehicle
+- User fills vehicle form (no authentication required)
+- Clicks "List Vehicle" button
+- If not authenticated → auth modal appears with "Just One More Step!" message
-- Auth modal appears (cannot be dismissed) → user registers or logs in
+- User registers as owner or logs in
-- After auth → modal closes → user fills vehicle form
+- After successful auth → vehicle is automatically submitted
-- Submits vehicle → POSTed to backend → saves to database
+- Vehicle POSTed to backend → saves to database
 - Success toast shown → redirects to /owner-dashboard
 - Dashboard displays newly listed vehicle
 - Owner can add more vehicles or edit existing ones